So far in 2019, the internal revenue service (IRS) issued $142 billion worth in tax refunds.

 Unethical preparers can get away with this because it’s hard to trace.
 Unfortunately, if the IRS does see through this, you’re the one who receives the penalty.

+Moreover, making a claim could cost you far more than just delayed taxes.
 Depending on the severity of the penalty, you’ll be audited and forced to pay back interest and even be charged with a hefty fine.
+The government can slap you with a $5,000 fine for filing one of these returns.
+Plus, if you pay your taxes late, the IRS also adds penalties and interest.

 In some cases, falsifying income or tax credits is hard to trace.
 But inflating a return is very easy to trace.
 The faulty preparer uses the current inflation rate to increase your return.